Epstein-Barr virus infections of the nervous system

-Brucellosis is a multisystem bacterial illness and is 1 of the most common zoonotic diseases worldwide, endemic in many Mediterranean and Middle Eastern countries.
+Brucellosis is a multisystem bacterial illness.
+It is one of the most common zoonotic diseases worldwide and is endemic in many Mediterranean and Middle Eastern countries.
 Globally, more than 500,000 new cases occur each year, with an estimated 2.4 billion people at risk (56).
-The disease is transmitted to humans through consumption of infected, unpasteurized animal milk or through direct contact with infected animals; or via inhalation of infected aerosol particles.
+The disease is transmitted to humans through consumption of infected, unpasteurized animal milk; through direct contact with infected animals; or via inhalation of infected aerosol particles.
 Laboratory workers who handle patient specimens or prepare Brucellosis vaccines for animal use are also at risk of infection (109).
 Nonspecific complaints include irregular fevers, malaise, arthralgia, myalgia, weight loss, and night sweats.
-Infection of the nervous system, known as neurobrucellosis, occurs in 4% of patients.
+Infection of the nervous system, known as neurobrucellosis, occurs in 4% of patients (71).
 The neuropathology involves direct bacterial invasion, complicated by an inflammatory response.
 Isolation of Brucella in blood or CSF or positive bone marrow culture remain the gold standards for diagnosis (96), but serological tests, including point-of-care assays and polymerase chain reaction, aid in establishing the diagnosis.
 Forty-five percent of patients will have abnormal neuroimaging findings.
-Parenteral ceftriaxone in combination with doxycycline and rifampin is now recommended as first-line therapy to achieve eradication and reduce the risk of relapse.
+Parenteral ceftriaxone in combination with doxycycline and rifampin is now recommended as first-line therapy to achieve eradication and reduce the risk of relapse (91).

 • Brucellosis is an acute, subacute, or chronic zoonotic illness caused by nonmotile, unencapsulated, intracellular, gram-negative coccobacilli that involves the central and peripheral nervous systems in approximately 4% of patients.

-• Neurologic disease is caused by infection of the bacterium, as well as the inflammatory response elicited by the infection.
+• Neurologic disease is caused by infection with the bacterium, as well as the inflammatory response elicited by the infection.

-• The diagnosis of neurobrucellosis is made definitively by isolation of the bacteria in the CNS or presumptively in the context of a systemic infection with a neurologic syndrome.
+• The diagnosis of neurobrucellosis is made definitively by isolation of the bacteria from brain or cerebrospinal fluid or presumptively in the context of a systemic infection with a neurologic syndrome.

-• Forty-five percent of neurobrucellosis patients have abnormal neuroimaging findings, including inflammatory findings in the dura, leptomeninges, cranial nerve and/or spinal nerve roots; white matter abnormalities; and vascular involvement through vasculitis, hydrocephalus, and cerebral edema (33; 89).
+• Forty-five percent of neurobrucellosis patients have abnormal neuroimaging findings, including inflammation of the dura, leptomeninges, cranial nerve and/or spinal nerve roots; white matter abnormalities; and vascular involvement through vasculitis, hydrocephalus, and cerebral edema (33; 89).

 • Treatment of neurobrucellosis using combined antibiotics regimens with a minimum of 1 month of parenteral ceftriaxone is recommended to achieve eradication and reduce the risk of relapse.